drduh/YubiKey-Guide/README.md

 You can use YubiKey to sign GitHub commits and tags.
 It can also be used for GitHub SSH authentication, allowing you to push, pull, and commit without a password.

-Log into GitHub and upload SSH and PGP public keys in Settings.
+Login to GitHub and upload SSH and PGP public keys in Settings.

-To sign:
+To configure a signing key:

 	> git config --global user.signingkey $KEYID

-Make sure your user.email option matches the email associated with your PGP identity.
+Make sure the user.email option matches the email address associated with the PGP identity.

 Now, to sign commits or tags simply use the `-S` option.
 GPG will automatically query your YubiKey and prompt you for your PIN.

 To authenticate:

-Run the following commands **(only for Windows)**:
+**Windows** Run the following command:

 	> git config --global core.sshcommand 'plink -agent'

-You can then change your repository url to:
-`git@github.com:USERNAME/repository`.
-Any authenticated commands will be authorized by your YubiKey.
+You can then change your repository url to `git@github.com:USERNAME/repository` and any authenticated commands will be authorized by your YubiKey.

 **Note** If you encounter the error `gpg: signing failed: No secret key` - run `gpg --card-status` with YubiKey plugged in and try the git command again.

 ## OpenBSD

-Install `pcsc-tools` and enable with `sudo rcctl enable pcscd`, then reboot in order to recognize YubiKey.
+Install `pcsc-tools` and enable with `doas rcctl enable pcscd`, then reboot in order to recognize YubiKey.

 ## Windows

-Begin by exporting the SSH key from GPG:
+Export the SSH key from GPG:

 ```
 $ gpg --export-ssh-key $USERID
 ```

-Copy this key to a file and keep it for later use.
+Copy this key to a file for later use.
 It represents the public SSH key corresponding to the secret key on your YubiKey.
 You can upload this key to any server you wish to SSH into.

-To authenticate SSH sessions via our YubiKey we need to enable Gpg4Win's PuTTY integration.
+To authenticate SSH sessions via YubiKey, enable Gpg4Win's PuTTY integration.
 Create a file named `gpg-agent.conf` and place it in the directory `C:\%APPDATA%\gnupg`.
 The file should contain the line `enable-putty-support`.

 Then, open a terminal and run the following commands: